priyanshuu15/demo/README.md

 # demo
-A demo for Git &amp; Git hub tutorial
+A demo for Git &amp; Git hub tutorial.